shanmathig/bootcamp-f23-shanmathi/exer3/README.md

 By now, you should have a forked version of this repository locally cloned on your computer.
 If not, please complete [Exercise 2](https://github.com/BoG-Dev-Bootcamp-F23/bootcamp-f23/tree/main/exer2) before you begin.
 Start working on the project by navigating to your local repository and opening the `exer3` folder.
 This is where you'll create your HTML/CSS files for the webpage.
 Make sure to periodically commit your changes to meet the 8 commits requirement.
 Once you're done, commit _and push_ your changes so that they will be visible on Github.

+**Word of advice for future exercises** -> Before starting an exercise, make sure your repo is up-to-date with the main repo.
+Check by clicking **Sync Fork** and **Update branch** if needed.
+Then pull the changes to your local repo with `git pull origin main`.

 **Figma Page 1:**